-The Company is engaged with Pearl IRB, a provider of diagnostic testing services for its Institutional Review Board (IRB) to conduct a study to personalize medical evaluations for patients receiving treatment for wet macular degeneration, which was previously announced on October 30, 2023
+The Company is engaged with Pearl IRB, a provider of diagnostic testing services for its Institutional Review Board (IRB) to conduct a study to personalize medical evaluations for patients receiving treatment for wet macular degeneration.

-The Company and Dr. Perich has engaged phlebotomists from Seven Springs Surgery Center to facilitate the blood draw process necessary for the IRB study.
-Blood draws are anticipated to begin in the second quarter of 2024.
+The Company and Dr. Perich have engaged phlebotomists from Seven Springs Surgery Center to facilitate the blood draw process necessary for the Pearl IRB study.
+Blood draws began in the fourth quarter 2024.

-The company has ended its relationship with MEDsan due to physical damage to MEDsan's facility and their resulting inability to meet the Company's timeline.
+The Company has ended its relationship with MEDsan due to physical damage to MEDsan's facility and their resulting inability to meet the Company's timeline.
+This functionality has been replaced with Seven Springs Surgery Center.